South Boston - 02127, 02210

 If you have a specific property in mind that you are considering buying, The City of Boston maintains a database for the City Assessor which you can access to see what value the City gives the property and what the annual taxes are.
 Boston also offers a residential tax break for primary residences.
 Apply if your purchase qualifies.
 Since we do not live in a perfect world, we need to be aware of criminal activity that might be around us when contemplating buying in or near a big city.
 South Boston is served by District C-6 of the Boston Police Department.
 Learn more about community services in your neighborhood or area in which you might be interested in living simply by entering your street address here.

-This next chart shows the number of sales occurring in Dorchester month-to-month, year-to-year since 2018 and provides you a historical overview of the best times to sell – months with the greatest number of sales (spring and fall) – and the best times to buy – months with the fewest number of sales (summer and winter).
+This next chart shows the number of sales occurring in South Boston month-to-month, year-to-year since 2018 and provides you a historical overview of the best times to sell – months with the greatest number of sales (spring and fall) – and the best times to buy – months with the fewest number of sales (summer and winter).
 CAVEAT: there are usually more houses to choose from in the first half of the year.

 *AR stands for Absorption Rate.
 An AR of 3 or less indicates more inventory than buyers and is termed a seller’s market.
 An AR of 6 or more indicates a short supply of buyers to absorb all the inventory and is termed a buyer’s market.
-Now is a great time for buyers to be able to pick up a deal in Downtown.

-Bookmark this page and check back anytime to see what is currently available in Dorchester.
+Bookmark this page and check back anytime to see what is currently available in South Boston.
 Unlike other search sites which include properties already under contract, this site only shows properties that are truly available.
 Additionally, you can pick which type of housing – single-family, condo, or multi-family – to see at a glance.